-- What It Is: Alpha-GPC is similar to citicoline in that it helps transport choline to the brain, but it will also increase the amount of acetylcholine produced.
+- Alpha-GPC is similar to citicoline in that it helps transport choline to the brain, but it will also increase the amount of acetylcholine produced.

-- Recommended Dose: 300-400mg per day
+- Recommended Dose: 300-400mg per day.

 - Side Effects: Alpha-GPC is well-tolerated in most people, but extreme cases can result in headaches, nausea, diarrhea, dizziness, and low blood pressure.

-- Recommended Dose: 100mg (depending on how much caffeine you consume already)
+- Recommended Dose: 100mg (depending on how much caffeine you consume already).